plucia-mitre/pickled-canary_sandbox/README.md

 ## Download

-Pre-built binaries are coming soon!
+Download the ZIP file on the Releases page.
+The ZIP file contains Ghidra Extensions for several versions of Ghidra.

 ## Install

 Install just like any other Ghidra extension:

-1. Click `File` > `Install Extensions...`
+1. Click `File` > `Install Extensions...`.
-1. Click the green plus sign and choose the downloaded file
+1. Click the green plus sign, and choose the Pickled Canary Ghidra Extension for your version of Ghidra.
-1. Make sure the checkbox next to the new extension is checked
+1. Make sure the checkbox next to the new extension is checked.
-1. Restart Ghidra
+1. Restart Ghidra.

 ## Run